 The University of London is accepting applications for DCMS Scholarships for MSc Information Security for part-time distance learning students, funded by DCMS.
-UK or EU citizens are eligible to apply for this scholarship program.
+UK or EU citizens are eligible to apply for this application program.

-The aim of the scholarship is to provide financial help to part-time distance learning students.
+The aim of The grant is to provide financial help to part-time distance learning students.

 The University of London is a collegiate research university located in London, England, consisting of 18 constituent colleges, nine research institutes and a number of central bodies.
 The university is the largest university by a number of full-time students in the United Kingdom, with 161,270 campus-based students and over 50,000 distance learning students in the University of London International Programmes.

-- Course Level: Scholarships are available to pursue MSc programme.
+- Course Level: The studentships are available to pursue a MSc programme.

-- Study Subject: Scholarships are awarded in Information Security for part-time distance learning students, funded by DCMS.
+- Study Subject: The studentships are awarded in Information Security for part-time distance learning students, funded by DCMS.

-- Scholarship Award: These scholarships cover the full tuition fees of £16,511 (though not the cost of sitting or resitting exams).
+- Award: these endowments cover the full tuition fees of £16,511 (though not the cost of sitting or resitting exams).

-- Number of Scholarships: Two scholarships are available for UK residents.
+- Number of Awards: Two opportunities are available for UK residents.

 - The award can be taken in the UK